 - 1. All 4-H groups should establish a checking account at a public financial institution.
 To help maintain accountability, duplicate check systems are recommended.
 The 4-H group leader, with the treasurer, should establish this account.
 The account should be set up so that all checks require two signatures.
 In the case of a 4-H club, the individuals authorized to sign might be the club treasurer and an adult club leader.
 Whenever the treasurer is younger than age 21, the co-signer must be an adult.
 It is not recommended that a parent and child from the same family be co-signers.
 Authorized signatures will need to be updated each time a new treasurer is elected or when leadership changes in the group. - 2.
 4-H clubs with a checking or savings account are required to have an Employer Identification Number (EIN) to open an account.
 To apply for an EIN from the Internal Revenue Service, use Form SS-4 from your local bank or the IRS.
 Be sure to put "4-H" as the first word of your club name on the form and on your club bank accounts.
-When completing line 10 on the form for "Nature of Business, "use 4-H club or affiliated 4-H organization.
+When completing line 10 on the form for "Nature of Business, "use 4-H club or affiliated

+4-H organization."
 This will speed up the application process and help ensure that the IRS grants your club nonprofit status.
-Do not use a personal social security number in establishing a 4-H club checking or savings account due to tax liability concerns. - 3.
+Do not use a personal social security number in establishing a 4-H club checking or savings account due to tax liability concerns.

+- 4-H funds must be deposited in a FDIC (Federal Deposit Insurance Corporation) or NCUA (National Credit Union Administration) insured institution.
+This includes the use of savings accounts, checking accounts, money market accounts and certificates of deposit. - 4.
 If a check written on the club's account is lost, notify the customer service department of the bank at once. - The treasurer may need assistance in reconciling the bank statement each month.
-Be sure an approved method is used. - 5.
-Wisconsin 4-H Youth Development Policy states: - "Upon dissolution any 4-H club or unit with assets must turn over those funds to the county 4-H Leader's Association or county UW-Extension office to be used for 4-H Youth Development Programs."
+Be sure an approved method is used. - 6.
+Wisconsin 4-H Youth Development Policy states:

+"Upon dissolution, any 4-H club or unit with assets must turn over those funds to the county 4-H Leader's Association or county UW-Extension office to be used for 4-H Youth Development Programs."

-Be sure this statement is included in your club's written by-laws or guidelines.
+Be sure this statement is included in your club's written by-laws or operating guidelines.